yuzhouhe2000/Video_Conference_Enhancer/README.md

     8. Client output the audio to the output device

-Note: [two denoisers are included, one based on Demucs network ("DL"), one based on OMLSA + IMCRA algorithm ("DSP")] The Demucs network is trained on the entire valentini dataset + DNS dataset with hidden size = 48, plus some office/room noises downloaded from youtube and Audioset.
-The Demucs Network runs slow on CPU, so DSP denoiser is prefered.
-Demucs can run in real time on 4 i-5 cpu cores, add VAD module can help reduce the computation when no speech is detected.]
+Note: [Three denoisers are included, one based on Demucs network ("Demucs"), one based on DCCRN network ("DCCRN"), one based on OMLSA + IMCRA algorithm ("DSP")] The Demucs network is trained on the entire valentini dataset + DNS dataset with hidden channel size = 48, plus some office/room noises downloaded from youtube and Audioset.
+The Demucs/DCCRN Network runs slow on CPU, so DSP denoiser is prefered.
+Demucs/DCCRN can run in real time on 4 i-5 cpu cores, add VAD module can help reduce the computation when no speech is detected.]

     Video Module (works separately from flask app):

         1. Detect and mark face

-        2. Detect Eyes and measure eye separations (support glasses).
-Using moving average filter for stable output.
+        2. Detect Eyes and measure eye separations (support glasses)

         3. Estimate distance using eye separation and focal length